Greg Scruggs: Coaching career

 In 2018, Scruggs joined Luke Fickell's staff at the University of Cincinnati as the Director of Player Development.
 For the 2020 season, Scruggs was promoted to the defensive line coach for the Bearcats.

 On March 3, 2022, it was reported that Scruggs accepted an assistant defensive line coach position with the New York Jets.

+In 2023, Scruggs left the NFL to follow former Cincinnati head coach Fickell to coach the defensive line for the University of Wisconsin.

+On March 6, 2024, Scruggs was officially hired by the University of Michigan to coach the defensive line.
+On March 21, Scruggs resigned following an operating surrounding ann intoxicated arrest that occurred on March 16.
+Scruggs did not coach a practice or game while with the Michigan Wolverines.

+On February 25, 2025, the San Francisco 49ers hired Scruggs to serve as the team's defensive line coach.

 Personal life

 Scruggs submitted the winning nomination of his high school coach, Steve Specht, for the 2013 Don Shula NFL High School Coach of the Year Award.